 I’m not writing this because I’m some model image of a feminist man (which is impossible, anyway, since there’s no such thing as a “perfect” feminist of any gender).
 I’ve spent my entire post-adolescent life wrestling with a very basic question: Why am I still such a sexist jerkus, repeatedly committing the same inane, hurtful blunders?
 I should know better.
 I do know better!
 Why am I regularly looking at women and immediately calculating their attractiveness on some bullshit scale that isn’t even really mine?
 Why did I once, when leading a meeting of younger people who looked up to me for guidance, use the phrase “pussy out” to mean they shouldn’t “lack courage” in some situation or another?
 There were young women in the room, and, yes, I did glance at them to see if they were laughing or uncomfortable.
 Very funny.

 So, why?
 Why is sexism so deeply ingrained in me—in us—that it sometimes feels like we were born with it?
 Well, that’s complicated (but we’ll get to it).
 Please know that I write from a place of humility, not judgment, and that, as an adult, I’m still having to critique and adjust my own wack behavior.
-In fact, I’ve got no respect for people who don’t embarrass themselves regularly—as long as they learn from their screw-ups.
+In fact, I’ve got no respect for people who don’t embarrass themselves regularly—provided they learn from their screw-ups.

 II.
 RAPE CULTURE 101